-Maui fire: Search for victims intensifies after 80 deaths
+Maui fire: 89 killed as governor warns of 'significant' death toll rise

 Skippy Bailey, who is the regional director for air ambulance company Hawaii Life Flight, said the support Maui was receiving from other islands and the US mainland was "tremendous".

-But he added that the task at hand was "daunting" due to the coordination effort it was going to take to get those in urgent need of care to a place where the could receive it.
+But he added that the task at hand was "daunting" due to the coordination effort it was going to take to get those in urgent need of care to a place where they could receive it.

 Complicating the task is the fact that phone and power networks are still disrupted in some areas.